 Bright Light Bright Light’s Rod Thomas is showing off his DJ skills at the Eagle this evening.
 Making the most of his visit to Seattle, he is opening for Elton John tomorrow and performing at Neumos on Monday with Hercules & Love Affair.
 Get tickets to Neumos here.

-ED: How did you meet Elton John?
+Earle Dutton: How did you meet Elton John?

-RT: It happened a long time ago.
+Rod Thomas: It happened a long time ago.
 I was managed by his management company, Rocket Music.
 We met briefly early on.
 When my first album came out, he rang me to say that he saw the reviews and like the music.
 We started to meet up for lunches and talk about music.
 We realized we had a lot in common and became friends over the next couple of years.
 So as the friendship grew we decided to do some work together.
 We ended up do a song together and it was kind of amazing.

 ED: Who were your musical influences growing up?